Type to search

 About the Sennheiser MD421 II Microphone

 Min.
-Terminating Impedance200 ohms
+Terminating Impedance | 200 ohms |

-Sensitivity in free field, no load (1kHz)2 mV/Pa +- 3 dB
+Sensitivity in free field, no load (1kHz) | 2 mV/Pa +- 3 dB |

 The Sennheiser MD421 mic has a long and storied history in professional recording, and it’s no wonder that this mic has made such a mark on the industry.
 Continuing this long tradition, he Mk.
-II edition was released in 2002, with the intention of producing the same original sound but for a much cheaper price point.
+II editions was released in 2002, with the intention of producing the same original sound but for a much cheaper price point.

 While the affordability has certainly improved, the MD421 II does have a significant pressure boost that sets it apart from earlier editions.
-Many users however, have found that this presence boost is to their benefit.
+Many users, however, have found that this presence boost is to their benefit.
 The MD421 II produces a more detailed sound when compared with other dynamic microphones, and offsetting the higher boost is as simple as moving a little closer to the mic.

 Sennheiser MD421 II Microphone Pros

 The Sennheiser MD421 II has a distinct sound with plenty of clarity that’ll allow any instrument to cut easily through the mix.
 Despite its plastic casing, it’s an incredibly durable mic, and the full metal grille makes it hefty enough to survive life on the road.
-It’s a classic microphone for a reason, and can achieve fantastic detail with most vocals and instruments.
+It’s a classic microphone for a reason and can achieve fantastic detail with most vocals and instruments.

 True Versatility

-The Sennheiser MD421 II is designed for versatility, and performs admirably in a number of recording situations.
+The Sennheiser MD421 II is designed for versatility and performs admirably in a number of recording situations.
 Its five-way high pass switch allows it to offset boosts in treble and air frequencies, depending on the application.
 Thanks to its cardioid polar pattern, it has no problem rejecting most background noise, and it can hold its own recording vocals, voiceovers, or instruments.

 No Upper Limit